artsy/README/playbooks/migrating-postgres-with-rubyrep.md

 7) When the database is synced and replication is active, we are ready to make a cutover.

   7a) Confirm that the databases are in-sync.
-Run a rubyrep scan with:
+Run a rubyrep [scan command](http://www.rubyrep.org/scan_command.html) with:
   ```
   kubectl --context [staging|production] run rubyrep-$(whoami) --restart=Never --rm -i --tty --overrides '
   {